Virginia Cavaliers Official Athletic Site

 The Master Plan started with the demolition of University Hall, the construction of two new grass practice fields for the Cavalier football program and the establishment of the Training Grounds to house the majority of UVA’s Olympic Sport student-athlete until the completion of the project.

-In May of 2022, the second phase of The Master Plan kicked in with the groundbreaking for the Virginia Football program’s Operations Center.
-The $80 million, 90,000-square foot facility will be completed in the spring of 2024.
+In May of 2022, the second phase of The Master Plan kicked in with the groundbreaking for the $80 million, 90,000-square foot Molly and Robert Hardie Football Operations Center which officially opened in June of 2024.

 The services and support areas encompassed as part of the Master Plan project will have meaningful and lasting impacts on student-athletes in the form of leadership, ethics, service, wellness, career development and academic achievement.
 Included in the final phase will be a permanent location for UVA’s “Center for Citizen Leaders and Sports Ethics” where student-athletes benefit from new learning opportunities that focus on leadership, career and personal development and community engagement.